Certificate-based device authentication or user validation in the application

 The certificate-based device authentication inherits certificate validation configuration such as the root certificate authority (CA) bundle and online certificate status protocol (OCSP) provider configuration from the identity provider (IdP) to which the application was assigned.
 After the application is assigned to an IdP with device certificate authentication enabled, the administrator must explicitly enable certificate validation on the application, if device certificate authentication is also desired for application connections.

-While you can use device certificate authentication on applications in conjunction with other user-facing authentication mechanisms, none, form, or basic, the Enterprise Application Access (EAA) service also supports a certonly certificate-based user authentication for the application access.
-When the user-facing authentication is configured as certonly, the identity obtained from the validated client certificate is used as the user identity for access to application.
+While you can use device certificate authentication on applications in conjunction with other user-facing authentication mechanisms, none, form, or basic, the Enterprise Application Access (EAA) service also supports a certificate only certificate-based user authentication for the application access.
+When the user-facing authentication is configured as certificate only, the identity obtained from the validated client certificate is used as the user identity for access to application.